The Underserved Track

 The UNC Department of Family Medicine is committed to providing high quality health care to vulnerable and underserved populations.
 All residents in our core program receive training in caring for the underserved and gain experience providing care to patients from underserved populations in our UNC Family Medicine Center on campus.
 For residents interested in expanded training in caring for underserved populations with an emphasis on Latino Health and Spanish-speaking patients, we offer the Underserved Track.

-For residents seeking a more in-depth experience with caring for the underserved, we offer the Underserved Track that provides residents with their continuity experience at a Federally Qualified Health Center and the opportunity to work with a higher volume of Spanish speaking patients.
+The Underserved Track provides residents with their continuity experience at a Federally Qualified Health Center and the opportunity to work with a higher volume of Spanish speaking patients.
 The Underserved Track is an exceptional opportunity for residents interested in a career focused on the care of underserved populations, engagement in community health, and innovation and leadership in health care delivery.

 The Underserved Track is designed for residents looking to enhance their competency in caring for diverse patient populations that have often experienced significant disparities in health.
 Residents pursuing the Underserved Track will gain a deeper knowledge of the social determinants of health and explore potential remedies that address these issues on a local, regional and national scale.